 In a controlled transaction, the seller often sells the home at a bargain price or even gives the home to a family member.

-“The gift of equity would be the difference between the current market value and the amount that you sell your home (for),” says Ryan Fitzgerald, a real estate agent and owner of UpHomes, based in Charlotte, North Carolina.
+“The gift of equity would be the difference between the current market value and the amount that you sell your home (for),” says Ryan Fitzgerald, a real estate agent and owner of Uphomes, based in Charlotte, North Carolina.
 “If you do sell it for lower than fair market value, you have to report the gift to the IRS.”

 “No one actually pays gift tax,” Brummond says.
 “Instead, the gifts they give away during their lifetime reduce their estate tax exemption.”

-If your lifetime estate gifts exceed the lifetime estate tax exemption, then your estate will need to pay tax on the amount over the limit when you die.
+If your lifetime estate gifts exceed the lifetime estate tax exemption, then your estate will need to pay tax on the amount over the limit after you die.
+If you reported $6 million on gift tax returns during your lifetime, your exemption would drop from $13.61 million to $7.61 million, Brummond says.
+Obviously, most people never give away enough to need to worry about having to pay gift taxes.

 boxIcon